Top Banking Trends (2024-2027)

 Ant Group and Tencent are both handling digital payments, lending billions of dollars, and managing billions in assets.

-From all appearances, the largest Chinese companies are now a mixture between technology companies (social media, eCommerce, etc.), and banks.
+From all appearances, the largest Chinese companies are now a mixture of technology companies (social media, eCommerce, etc.), and banks.

 4. Innovations in Payments Change Banks’ Role in Financial Systems